 Thankfully the cd players that exist in the market now offer extremely useful features.
-Even a beginner can take full advantage of a player and it’s feature.
+Even a beginner can take full advantage of a player, and it features.
 Budget varies from $500 for a decent semi-pro player to $2000 for the best player in the market.
-For a starter a semi-pro solution is perfect and prices don’t get higher than $500.
+For a starter a semi-pro solution is perfect, and prices don’t get higher than $500.
 All the latest cd players in the market support all audio formats and also have a USB port.